 Pupils

-We celebrate pupil learning, success and achievement across the four capacities of CfE in a variety of ways that allow pupils’ involvement in their own learning.
+We celebrate pupil learning, success and achievement across the four capacities of CfE in a variety of ways that allow pupils involvement in their own learning.
 They are encouraged to include successes and achievements from both within and outwith the school, and to share them with parents, visitors and the wider community.

 achievement PowerPoint shared at assemblies